-The Wollongong Transport Coalition notes the statements on page 4 of the 2006-2031 Illawarra Regional Strategy of the Department of Planning as follows: "It is important that the Region's transport networks support economic growth and maximise the efficiency of freight transport.
-In particular, what is required are strategic transport corridors to support development of the port of Port Kembla, increase the proportion of freight transport."
+However, the EA apparently neglects to note mention of the statements on page 4 of the 2006-2031 Illawarra Regional Strategy of the Department of Planning as follows: "It is important that the Region's transport networks support economic growth and maximise the efficiency of freight transport.
+In particular, what is required are strategic transport corridors to support development of the port of Port Kembla, increase the proportion of freight transported by rail, efficiently link regional centres and towns, and support public transport."